 (Also Read: 5 Fiber-Rich Foods You Should be Eating Everyday)

-Eat fibre-rich foods like nuts, beans, fruits and vegetables
+16:8 Diet for weight loss: Eat fibre-rich foods like nuts, beans, fruits and vegetables.

 The eight-hour bracket, in which you can eat whatever you wish to, doesn't mean you can load up on all things unhealthy.
 It means you should limit your calorie intake and choose foods cleverly in order to ensure you stay fuller for longer.
 If you wish to follow this diet, make sure you have consulted your doctor.